jonlabelle/SublimeJsPrettier/README.md

 `.prettierignore` config exists in the same directory of the source file (first), or the active Sublime Text project root directory (second).

-### Path Settings are Cached

-Paths to Prettier configuration files and executables that are not specified in settings, or files discovered by searching up the file tree or common executable location(s), will be cached throughout the application lifetime (for performance reasons).
-Including...

-- Prettier config files
-- Prettier CLI/Executable Path
-- Prettier ignore path

-Thus, in order for these settings to be re-detected, you will need to restart Sublime Text after updating their values, or select the `Clear Cache` option from the main menu under <kbd>Preferences</kbd> -> <kbd>Package Settings</kbd> -> <kbd>JsPrettier</kbd> -> <kbd>Clear Cache</kbd>.

 ## Prettier Plugin Support

 ### Prettier PHP